Home

 'For most conspicuous bravery near Messines on 12th April, 1915, when he rescued and carried successively to places of comparative safety, several men who had been buried in the debris of trenches wrecked by shell fire.
 Private Morrow carried out this gallant work on his own initiative and under very heavy fire from the enemy.'

-The Tyrone Courier and Dungannon News dated Thursday 27th May 1915 carried the news of Private Morrow's Victoria Cross with the Headline : VC for Newmills Soldier – Second Northern VC - Hero killed in action.
-(Figure 7.01)
+The Tyrone Courier and Dungannon News dated Thursday 27th May 1915 carried the news of Private Morrow's Victoria Cross with the Headline : VC for Newmills Soldier – Second Northern VC - Hero killed in action. (

 Later, on the 10th June 1915, a letter was published in the Tyrone Courier and Dungannon News from Captain G.V.
-W. Hill, 2nd Battalion Royal Irish Fusiliers, to Mrs Morrow, Sessia, Newmills with reference to the death of her son, Private Robert Morrow V.C.
-(Figure 7.02)
+W. Hill, 2nd Battalion Royal Irish Fusiliers, to Mrs Morrow, Sessia, Newmills with reference to the death of her son, Private Robert Morrow V.C. (

 In August, Tsar Nicholas of Russia awarded Private Robert Morrow V.C. the Medal of St George.

 In October 1915, Mrs Morrow received the following personal letter from His Majesty the King relative to her son, Private Robert Morrow.
-According to a report in the Courier ((Figure 7.06), it stated:
+According to a report in the Courier ((

 "Buckingham Palace, 15 October 1915.
 It is a matter of great regret to me that the death of Private Robert Morrow deprived me of the pride of personally conferring upon him the Victoria Cross, the greatest of all our distinctions".
 GEORGE R.I.
 Mrs M J Morrow, Sessia, Newmills, Dungannon, County Tyrone."